european-summer-of-code/esoc2025/README.md

 * ensure that mentors are available
 * communicate their capacity for stipend slots and mentored slots

-(this information queried via the form)
+(this information queried via the [open source project form](https://forms.office.com/e/SYZhwAUShs))

 ### Project card